QianqianShan/RSpice/README.md

 #> [13] ".tran 0.1m 0.06"
 #> [14] ".END "

-# as Ngspice has been initialized from the above example, the circuitLoad function will only
-# load the circuit, and dylibpath and dylibname are not needed.
+# as ngspice has been initialized from the above example, the circuitLoad function will only load the circuit, and dylibpath and dylibname are not needed.
 circuitLoad(linearregulator)
 #> Ngspice has already been initialized, load circuit now.
 #> Source Deck